Rodolfo9898/Project_G02/README.txt

-before starting to play read the rules menu by pressing R.
+before starting to play read the rules menu by pressing R or use the mouse to click the button.

 Project made by:
                 Rodolfo Alberto Perez Tobar